Shut Up

 I felt kinda good about today.
 Was an overall positive day.
 And I felt like I accomplished something while working.
 And Refresh was entertaining, if not educational, tonight.

 So it’s unfortunate when I got home that my email was clogged with messages from clients whining about a pile of petty little things.
-Doubly depressing when, after hadling what I immediately could and filing anything undeserving of a response, I had only 1 email left.
+Doubly depressing when, after handling what I immediately could and filing anything undeserving of a response, I had only 1 email left.
 So not only did they piss on my mood, but it wasn’t in the least bit productive.

 This calls for a photo collage.
 My recent favorites: